-Where Y<<X>>= the certificate of user X issued by certification authority Y Y {I} == the signing of I by Y. It consists of I with an encrypted hash code appended User certificates generated by a CA have the following characteristics:
+Where $Y \le X >=$ the certificate of ser X issued by certification authority Y

+$Y \{I\} ==$ the signing of I by Y. It consists of I with an encrypted hash code appended

+User certificates generated by a CA have the following characteristics:

-- Any user with CA's public key can verify the user public key that was certified No party other than the CA can modify the - $\ {\ }^{\ }$ certificate without being detected because they cannot be - forged, certificates can be placed in a public directory enables verification of any certificate from one CA by users of all other CAs in hierarchy.
+- 1. Any user with CA's public key can verify the user public key that was certified - 2.
+No party other than the CA can modify the certificate without being detected - 3. because they cannot be forged, certificates can be placed in a public directory enables verification of any certificate from one CA by users of all other CAs in hierarchy.
 A has obtained a certificate from the CA X1.
 B has obtained a certificate from the CA X2.
 A can read the B's certificate but cannot verify it.
-In order to solve the problem ,the Solution: X1<<X2> X2<<B>>.
-A obtain the certificate of X2 signed by X1 from directory.
+In order to solve the problem, the Solution: X1<<X2> X2<<B>>.
+A obtain the certificate of X2 signed by X1 from directory. obtain X2's public key.
+A goes back to directory and obtain the certificate of B signed by X2.

 Scenario: Obtaining a User Certificate If both users share a common CA then they are assumed to know its public key.
 Otherwise CA's must form a hierarchy and use certificates linking members of hierarchy to validate other CA's.
 Each CA has certificates for clients (forward) and parent (backward).
 Each client trusts parents certificates.
-It obt ain X2's public key.
-A goes back to directory and obtain the certificate of B signed by X2. obtain B's public key securely.
+It

+2obtain B's public key securely.
 The directory entry for each CA includes two types of certificates: Forward certificates: Certificates of X generated by other CAs Reverse certificates: Certificates generated by X that are the certificates of other CAs